enzomendez315/Python-Scripts/README.md

 - Statements contain expressions.
 - Expressions create and process objects.

+## Built-in Types
+### Lists
+Lists are positionally ordered collections of arbitrarily typed object, and they have no fixed size.
+They provide a very flexible tool for representing arbitrary collections - employees in a company, emails in your inbox, etc.

+### Dictionaries
+Dictionaries are also known as mappings.
+A mapping is a collection of objects that stores objects by key instead of by relative position.
+Mappings map keys to associated values.

 ## Naming Convention
 ### Modules
 Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.